efememdb/EFEMemDB/docs/command-restore.md

-The result will be following one:
+The result will be the following one:

 `result: {`
   `"ok": true,`